DavidZhongtai/davidzhongtai.github.io/content/posts/catchup.md

 - Shoutout to Charlotte ([@charlotte-fondren](https://www.linkedin.com/in/charlotte-fondren/)) for showing me AWS certifications.
 I took bias for action and became a certified Solutions Architect Associate!!

-- Me and Monica ([@monica-para](https://www.linkedin.com/in/monica-para/)) recently launched [CareersPrep.io](https://careersprep.io) to help consolidate resources and opportunities for other students in new grad and internship recruiting.
-We can't wait to take this and our experience/knowledge in front of bigger audiences in the fall!!

 ***What's next:***
 - In early September, I'm travelling to the University of Pennsylvania to be a mentor their hackathon: PennApps.
 In late September, I'm heading up north to Boston to be a judge at HackMIT.
 Extremely excited for both of those opportunities.